Skip to main content

 Introduction

-Chemical dosing is used to treat sewage effluent at wastewater treatment works.
+Chemicals used in water treatment are fascinating in what they can accomplish.
+Chemical dosing is used to treat sewage effluent at wastewater treatment works for example.
 It involves the automatic injection of reagents into wastewater/treated effluent to treat odour, reduce phosphorus concentration, correct pH levels, remove COD/organics, and aid in settling sludge and solids in water.
 Chemicals are also used for disinfection.

 How is chemical dosing done?